 Teacher in Charge: Mrs J. DrydenPre-requisites

 Please note: For each Achievement Standard supportive evidence is an NCEA requirement.
-This will be through a range of means e.g., kōrero, video, audio, and other written means.
-Rehearsals may be required outside normal school hours in preparation for production performances.
-Therefore, key capabilities such as self-discipline, collaboration and communication skills are integral to this highly creative course.
+This will be through a range of means e.g., kōrero, video, audio, pictorial, power point and other.
+Rehearsals will be undertaken during class time and some after school practices will be required, especially in preparation for their devising & scripted work.

-In addition: Students will have the opportunity to see live performances at a range of local venues to enhance their appreciation of theatre & use towards an external where they are required to Discuss drama elements, techniques, conventions, and technologies within live performance.
+In addition: Students will have the opportunity to see live performances at a range of local venues to enhance their appreciation of theatre & use towards an external where they are required to Respond to a Drama Performance.